tpetzoldt/simbiose-w/README.md

 ----
-May 30, 2026
+June 04, 2026

 ## Project Status

 The app will be further developed as needed; constructive feedback is welcome.
-The English translation is in progress.